-As of March 31, 2022, the Company owns:
+As of June 30, 2022, the Company owns:

-- one residential property complex in the East Flatbush neighborhood of Brooklyn consisting of 59 buildings; - two primarily commercial properties in Downtown Brooklyn (one of which includes 36 residential apartment units); - one residential/retail rental property at 1955 1st Avenue in Manhattan; - one residential rental property at 107 Columbia Heights in the Brooklyn Heights neighborhood of Brooklyn; - one residential rental property at 10 West 65th Street in the Upper West Side neighborhood of Manhattan; - one property at 1010 Pacific Street in the Prospect Heights neighborhood of Brooklyn, to be redeveloped as a residential rental building. - the Dean Street property, to be redeveloped as a residential/retail rental building.
+- two neighboring residential/retail rental properties at 50 Murray Street and 53 Park Place in the Tribeca neighborhood of Manhattan; - one residential property complex in the East Flatbush neighborhood of Brooklyn consisting of 59 buildings; - two primarily commercial properties in Downtown Brooklyn (one of which includes 36 residential apartment units); - one residential/retail rental property at 1955 1st Avenue in Manhattan; - one residential rental property at 107 Columbia Heights in the Brooklyn Heights neighborhood of Brooklyn; - one residential rental property at 10 West 65th Street in the Upper West Side neighborhood of Manhattan; and - one property at 1010 Pacific Street in the Prospect Heights neighborhood of Brooklyn, to be redeveloped as a residential rental building. - the Dean Street property, to be redeveloped as a residential/retail rental building.